genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    option will be switched off by default.
 But if you select two folders, one for biological and the other for spike-in data, you can use the Brennecke algorithm which requires this option.
-2. **Exclude samples with low coverage** option allows you to exclude or include for analysis samples with low read counts. (default: checked)
+2. The **Exclude samples with low coverage** option allows you to exclude or include for analysis samples with low read counts. (default: checked)
 3. **Significance level for the p-value (-10log₁₀(p))**.
-If you set it equal to 1, the application will select the genes for which p-value is smaller than 0.1. (default: 1)
+If you set it equal to 1, the application will select the genes for which the p-value is smaller than 0.1. (default: 1)

 The next three options will be available if spike-ins are included in the